 When opting for miniature roses, don't just grab some cute potted roses from your local grocery store, as these are intended as gifts and are often poorly adapted to the local climate where they are being sold.
 Bear in mind that while miniature roses are often sold when they are under a foot tall and have tiny leaves and flowers, they are still young and can grow up to 3 feet tall at maturity.
 Find a miniature rose variety that will do well in your area and be sure to select a container at least 12 inches wide to provide a space large enough for the fully grown rose.

-Repeat-blooming roses will keep flowering throughout the growing season unlike once-blooming roses, which will only bloom once a year.
+Repeat-blooming roses will keep flowering throughout the growing season, more profusely if you remove the spent blooms, unlike once-blooming roses, which will only bloom once a year.
 While many people like the sturdiness of once-blooming roses, which are better adapted to drought and neglect, most gardeners prefer continuous-blooming roses since they add so much more color and texture to the landscape/your home.

 Whatever size rose you select, keep in mind that roses grown in containers tend not to grow as large as those grown directly in the ground.
 You can also reduce the plant's size a little more through proper pruning.